Tobacco and Nicotine Addiction

 FOR YOUR PATIENTS & PRACTICE

-Access online and downloadable resources for your office and community, including advocacy and research information on tobacco prevention and cessation issues.
+Access online and downloadable resources for your office and community, including advocacy and evidence-based knowledge on tobacco prevention and cessation issues.
 View the toolkit »

 AAFP Policies & Recommendations

 Get guidance on billing and coding tobacco screening and cessation interventions.
 Learn more »

 IN YOUR COMMUNITY

 FOR RESIDENCY PROGRAMS

 The AAFP offers annual, customizable mini-grants, available to chapters and family medicine residency programs, for tobacco prevention and control efforts at the state and local level.
 Learn more »

 This evidence-based curriculum on Chronic Obstructive Pulmonary Disease is specifcally developed for family medicine residents and practicing physicians, and written by family medicine residency directors and faculty.
 Includes four online learning modules with pre- and post-tests as well as three case studies for review.
 Learn more »